trowski/fiber-rfc/rfc.md

 A `Fiber` object is created using `Fiber::create(callable $callback)` with any callable.
 The callable need not call `Fiber::suspend()` directly, it may be in a deeply nested call, far down the call stack (or perhaps never call `Fiber::suspend()` at all).
 The returned `Fiber` may be started within a `FiberScheduler` (discussed below) using `Fiber->start(mixed ...$args)` with a variadic argument list that is provided as arguments to the callable used when creating the `Fiber`.

-`Fiber::suspend()` suspends (switches) execution of the current fiber to a scheduler fiber created from the instance of `FiberScheduler` given.
+`Fiber::suspend()` suspends execution of the current fiber and switches to a scheduler fiber created from the instance of `FiberScheduler` given.
 This will be discussed in further detail in the next section describing `FiberScheduler`.

 `Fiber::this()` returns the currently executing `Fiber` instance.
 This object may be stored to be used at a later time to resume the fiber with any value or throw an exception into the fiber.
 The `Fiber` object should be attached to event watchers in the `FiberScheduler` instance (event loop), added to a list of pending fibers, or otherwise used to set up logic that will resume the fiber at a later time from the instance of `FiberScheduler` provided to `Fiber::suspend()`.